 What is credit counseling?

-After reviewing your financial situation, your counselor will offer you possible solutions and help you develop a monthly budget, taking into consideration your current living expenses and your debt to creditors.
-You will learn to rid yourself of unnecessary expenses, develop better credit habits, and live within your means.
+After reviewing your financial situation, your counselor will offer you possible solutions.
+They’ll help you develop a monthly budget, taking into consideration your current living expenses and your debt to creditors.
+They’ll also show you how to rid yourself of unnecessary expenses, develop better credit habits, and live within your means.
 And all of the above will happen confidentially — your habits and credit history will be kept between you and your counselor.

 Fees for credit counseling services vary widely and may include: